 5. Launch a social media campaign

-Get people talking and sharing!
+Get people talking and sharing with your travel PR!
 Everyone loves to brag about their travels via the power of social media.
 Build pages on sites such as Facebook and Instagram where customers can upload their photos, videos and post details of their adventures.
 Social media is also a great way to promote special deals and showcase customer reviews.
 Be prepared for negative reviews as well and ensure you respond – removing negative reviews or ignoring them can have a worse impact than the review itself!
 Plus, one person’s negative review may be another’s positive.
 For example, a negative review on a hotel not being ‘child friendly’ would be a couple looking for a romantic getaway’s dream.

 Competitions are a great way to get people engaged and motivate them to enter.
 Don’t just ask a simple question or enter by supplying an email address.
 Ask them to upload a photo of their best holiday, or ask them to write a piece about their dream get-away.